Wistory/sdk.android/README.md

 by xml:

   - `format` can be `fixed` or `fullscreen`
   - `statusBarAlignment` can be at `top` or at `bottom`
+  - `storyTitleState` can be at `UiConfig.StoryTitleState.GONE` or at `UiConfig.StoryTitleState.VISIBLE`

 or by code using Kotlin DSL: